Welsh (Cymraeg) - Medieval languages and literatures

 Language

-Welsh belongs to the Brittonic group of Celtic languages, alongside Cornish, Breton, and the now-extinct Cumbric.
-The history of Welsh is traditionally divided into several phases: Early Welsh (from the 6th to the 9th century), Old Welsh (9th–11th century) and Middle Welsh (12th–15th century).
+Cymraeg belongs to the Brittonic group of Celtic languages, alongside Cornish, Breton, and the now-extinct Cumbric.
+The history of Cymraeg is traditionally divided into several phases: Early Cymraeg (from the 6th to the 9th century), Old Cymraeg (9th–11th century) and Middle Cymraeg (12th–15th century).

 Literature

-The following are our main sources for medieval Welsh literary and historical texts:
+The following are our main sources for medieval Cymraeg literary and historical texts:

 • The White Book of Rhydderch (1350) was probably copied for Rhydderch ab Ieuan Llwyd who came from a family with a long tradition of literary patronage.
-It contains the earliest copies of Welsh prose texts as well as poems and Christian religious writings.
+It contains the earliest copies of prose texts in Cymraeg as well as poems and Christian religious writings.

-• The Red Book of Hergest (1382) contains prose tales, historical texts, including a Welsh translation of Geoffrey of Monmouth’s The History of the Kings of Britain, poems and herbal remedies.
+• The Red Book of Hergest (1382) contains prose tales, historical texts, including a Cymraeg translation of Geoffrey of Monmouth’s The History of the Kings of Britain, poems and herbal remedies.

 The Mabinogion (1350-1410) Both the White Book of Rhydderch and the Red Book of Hergest preserve the eleven tales, collectively known as The Mabinogion – a title derived from the word mabinogi, which may mean “story of youth”.
 Drawing heavily on oral tradition, this collection contains mythological and heroic narratives whose roots go back to ancient Celtic mythology and the early heroic age of Britain.
 In these stories, mortals encounter supernatural beings, such as Gwydion the shapeshifter, who can create a woman out of flowers, or Math the magician, whose feet must rest in the lap of a virgin.
 Some tales – such as Peredur son of Efrog, Geraint son of Erbin or Owain or the Lady of the Well – also deal with Arthurian themes.
 However, unlike the French chivalric romances, where King Arthur appears as an idealized ruler presiding over a magnificent court, the Welsh tales depict Arthur as a legendary war leader, often endowed with magical powers.